 Then there are the ongoing negotiations I have with myself: how much vacation to take, how many gigs to shoulder, how to best balance my own creative pursuits with paid client work.

 I’m going to walk through some of the negotiation tactics I’ve used in my own career as a freelancer.
 Most of these approaches will focus on money, because that’s the big ticket item.
-But, as we’ll see, the reason I bring up other bargaining points is because they can become part of how you negotiate compensation, especially when there’s something else we want or when the rate we want to charge is more than the client is willing or able to pay.
+But, as we’ll see, the reason I bring up other bargaining points is because they can become part of how you negotiate compensation, especially when there’s something else you want or when the rate you want to charge is more than the client is willing or able to pay.

 Of course, I know that, for many freelancers, your rate and even hours are determined by the industry you’re in.
 For years, I was a production assistant for movies, commercials, and yes, even informercials.
 I had very little negotiating power in that role.
 I got a call, a rate was offered, and the production company usually determined if it was a flat rate or overtime was available.
 When I became a set dresser and joined my local union, I always got overtime, but again, the rate and negotiation was out of my hands.